allahasif48/ansible/README.md

-# This Repo contains Ansible installations and Demo projects
+# This Repo contains Ansible Demo project of git installation on remote hosts using jenikins and ansible